Pokemon Encounters - Poni Wilds

 |Crabrawler||Fighting||Underneath berry trees (100%)|

 Although Poni Island is relatively small, the majority of its land is harsh and undeveloped, making it long and difficult to get to places.
 From the entrance, to the east is a Dancer who serves as this area’s “boss” trainer.
 For now, head west from Lillie’s position, through the patch of tall grass.

-Coming from Poni Beach, head north along the west side of the wilds.
+Anyway, when you’re ready to continue, head north along the west side of Poni Wilds.
 Along the way, there’s a male Ace Trainer looking towards Poni Beach.
 Talk to him and he’ll request a Pokémon battle.

 Ace Trainer Elwood